pub struct Arguments<'a> {

 pub fn as_str(&self) -> Option<&'static str>

-Get the formatted string, if it has no arguments to be formatted.
+Get the formatted string, if it has no arguments to be formatted at runtime.

-This can be used to avoid allocations in the most trivial case.
+This can be used to avoid allocations in some cases.

 Examples